blakeharv/psychic-octo-ninja/favorite_quotes.md

 "The only true sin is in squandering the brief, few moments of time each of us are given."
 — B

+### Becoming

+"Let the past die.
+Kill it if you have to.
+That's the only way to become what you were meant to be."
+— Kylo Ren, The Last Jedi